-Since May 2018, a legislation called the General Data Protection Regulations came into effect which expects all businesses to keep more detailed records about individual clients.
+Since May 2008, a new law in England called the General Data Protection Regulations has come into effect which expects all businesses to keep more detailed records about individual clients.
 Within the new GDPR all those who hold data on individuals must notify as a data controller with the ICO.
 Viktoryia Health has registered with the ICO since May 2018 and will continue to do so for the time period that Viktoryia Health will legally be required to do so.

 The Data Protection Act 1998 defines the rules which protect the personal data of an individual.
 As a business we need to be aware of regulations which apply to keeping information on adults and children.
 These rules have now changed under the new GDPR giving more emphasis on the need for consent and data retention and lawful processing.